 Wilderness Passage includes 2 phases.
 Phase 1 is your wilderness trip.
 Phase 2 occurs at The HoneyRock Center for Leadership Development with full amenities.
-When you check in, you will pack your trip gear in Passage-provided packs and other gear will travel to HoneyRock when your wilderness phase is complete.
+When you check in, you will pack your trip gear in waterproof bags and the other gear will travel to HoneyRock when your wilderness phase is complete.